MaulikChopra/MaulikChopra/README.md

 # Hi 👋, I'm Maulik Chopra

-### A passionate Full📱Stack💻 developer.
+### A passionate Full📱Stack💻 Web developer.
 I can build User Friendly progressive web apps, powerful RESTful APIs, and a robust backend that scales 🚀 to the MOON 🌕!

 </div>